pc-aide/AWS/02 AWS Certified Developer Associate/Exam/Assessment Test.md

     * C. Amazon ElastiCache
     * D. Amazon Redshift
 15. You have an Amazon DynamoDB table that has a partition key and a sort key.
-However, a business analyst on your team wants to be able to query the DynamoDB table with a differ- ent partition key.
+However, a business analyst on your team wants to be able to query the DynamoDB table with a different partition key.
 What should you do?
     * A. Create a local secondary index.
     * B. Create a global secondary index.
     * C. Create a new DynamoDB table.